Glazed Lemon Blueberry Scones

 Instructions

-• Preheat your oven to 375°F and line a large baking tray with parchment paper.
+• Preheat your oven to 375°F and line a large baking sheet with parchment paper.

 • Make the scone dough: Combine flour, baking powder, sugar and salt in a large bowl.
 Add soft butter and rub it in with your fingertips or use a hand mixer until it resembles coarse crumbs and it is well incorporated.
 Make sure there are no large lumps of butter.
 Mix in lemon zest.